boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    network congestion events, for example caused by network failures and temporary rerouting, premium classes are prioritized, and any drops only occur in non-premium (best-effort) classes.
-Capacity planning and management, as described in Section 6, ensures that enough capacity is available to fulfill all approved slice requests.
+Capacity planning and management, as described in {{sec-capacity-planning}}, ensures that enough capacity is available to fulfill all approved slice requests.

 #  Transport Planes Mapping Models